Henry Brewster Stanton

 Henry Brewster Stanton (June 27, 1805 – January 14, 1887) was an American abolitionist, social reformer, attorney, journalist and politician.
 His writing was published in the New York Tribune, the New York Sun, and William Lloyd Garrison's Anti-Slavery Standard and The Liberator.
 He was elected to the New York State Senate in 1850 and 1851.
-His wife, Elizabeth Cady Stanton, was a world renowned leading figure of the early women's rights movement.
+His wife, Elizabeth Cady Stanton, was a leading figure of the early women's rights movement.

 Early life

 Stanton was born on June 27, 1805, in Preston, Connecticut, the son of Joseph Stanton and Susan M. Brewster.
 His father manufactured woolen goods and traded with the West Indies.
 He remembered his first desires for racial justice dated from his childhood, as he listened to a slave sing:

 In my childhood we had a Negro slave whose voice was attuned to the sweetest cadence.
 Many a time did she lull me to slumber by singing this touching lament [the song of Miantonomi].
 It sank deep into my breast, and moulded my advancing years.
 Before I reached manhood I resolved that I would become the champion of the oppressed colored races of my country.